oktadev/okta-blog/_source/_posts/2020-09-28-how-to-authenticate-with-saml-in-aspnet-core-and-csharp.md

 });
 ```

-The applicaiton will now use SAML for authenticaiton.
+The application will now use SAML for authentication.
 Next, add a controller to handle the authentication routing.
 Create a new file in the root project folder called `AuthController.cs` and start by adding the following:

 ```csharp
 using ITfoxtec.Identity.Saml2;